Internal Revenue Service (IRS), Treasury.

 FOR FURTHER INFORMATION CONTACT:

 Requests for additional information or copies of the form and instructions should be directed to Allan Hopkins, at (202) 622-6665, or at Internal Revenue Service, room 6516, 1111 Constitution Avenue, NW., Washington, DC 20224, or through the Internet, at Allan.M.Hopkins@irs.gov.End Further Info End Preamble Start Supplemental Information

 Title: Credit for Small Employer Pension Plan Startup Costs.

 Form Number: 8881.

-Abstract: Qualified small employers use Form 8881 to request a credit for start up costs related to eligible retirement plans.
+Abstract: Qualified small employers use Form 8881 to request a credit for Start Printed Page 5413start up costs related to eligible retirement plans.
 Form 8881 implements section 45E, which provides a credit based on costs incurred by an employer in establishing or administering an eligible employer plan or for the retirement-related education of employees with respect to the plan.
 The credit is 50% of the qualified costs for the tax year, up to a maximum credit of $500 for the first tax year and each of the two subsequent tax years.

 Current Actions: There are no changes being made to the form at this time.